Father Wound and Family Constellations

 resilience during overwhelm

-Sometimes this ancestral protection is also blocked by:
+Sometimes access to this protective presence is blocked by:

 systemic trauma